Code-Institute-Submissions/user_centric_stream_one_aoife_holidaysplease_travel_site/README.md

 #### Acknowledgements

-I would like to acknowledge the following source of code upon which the home page css text reveal animation feature was based:
+I would like to acknowledge the following source of code upon which the home page CSS text reveal animation feature was based:

 - [Nooray Yemon - Codepen](https://codepen.io/yemon/ "Nooray Yemon Codepen")
     - I adapted this piece of code to fit with look and feel of my site.
 The wording and font was changed along with its placement over a jumbotron to transport the user into the scene of the image.